About baby carriers, slings and backpacks

 - Tighten the straps before you put your baby in the carrier, then use the straps to get a snug, secure fit.

 - Make sure you can adjust all straps firmly with one hand.

 - Try to get into the habit of checking that the straps are still secure and show no signs of damage before putting your baby in each time.
 If any straps or buckles are damaged, contact the supplier or manufacturer.

 - Get someone to help you put your baby in the carrier until you get used to doing it on your own.
 Some people find it helps to practise with a doll or teddy before putting the baby in.

 - Wear shoes that are easy to walk in, and look out for uneven surfaces so you don’t trip.

 - Avoid using carriers in hot weather, because your body heat and the carrier will increase your baby’s temperature.
-On hot days, you could use a shaded pram or stroller instead.

 - Take care when putting on and taking off the carrier, because this is when falls are most common.
 If you can, get somebody else to help you, or sit down on the floor.